am-steph/wayscript-login-helper/wayscriptx.md

 I will not be providing extensive support for Honkai outside basic functionality of doing the check-in, you are free to clone and edit the script in order to add other functionality like Discord Webhooks and other push notifications.
 I will not be assisting or providing any help if you are attempting to moddify or add parts to the original script, it is expected you have coding knoweldge to some extent if you are going to edit it.

 ### Can I set up Discord Webhooks like the previous one
 Yes, refer to [this](https://am-steph.github.io/wayscript-login-helper/#discord-webhooks).
-Put `DISCORD_WEBHOOK` in the secrets like the previous one (ignore the UI difference, put it in the same place you put OS_COOKIE and USER_AGENT)
+Put `DISCORD_WEBHOOK` in the secrets like the previous one (ignore step 5 and use `python genshin-os.py` to run, put it in the same place you put OS_COOKIE and USER_AGENT)

 ### Does it run when I close the tab
 Yes, please stop asking